-Skills USA-Chapter 339 Vocational Education Standards require that evidence of an active Career & Technical Education Student Organization aligned to the program is evident for each approved program.
-The Career Center in compliance with this mandate will actively engage in the promotion of SkillsUSA, a national student organization that serves students enrolled in career & technical education training programs.
-Students may compete at the local, district and state levels.
+Chapter 339 Vocational Education Standards require that evidence of an active Career & Technical Education Student Organization aligned to the program is evident for each approved program.
+The Career Center in compliance with this mandate will actively engage in the promotion of SkillsUSA and HOSA, national student organizations that serve students enrolled in career & technical education training programs.
+Students may compete at the local, district, state, and national levels.